kodethon/Docs/source/programming-problems/custom.rst

 Test case response descriptions:

 - name (Optional)

+    A label for the test case.

+- score (Required)

     The score received for this test case.

-- score (Required)

 - max_score (Required)